Wasted-Audio/ryukau_LV2Plugins/lv2cvport/README.md

 ## CV_ExpADSREnvelope
 Exponential ADSR Envelope.

+## CV_ExpLoopEnvelope
+Exponential curve envelope with 8 sections for loop.

 ### Loop and Trigger/Gate
 `Loop Start` and `Loop End` sets the section to start/end loop.
 Number 8 is the same as `R` (release) section.